azat-co/practicalnode/chapter6/chapter6.md

 The Everyauth module allows for multiple OAuth strategies to be implemented and added to any Express.js app in just a few lines of code.
 Everyauth comes with strategies for most of the service providers, so there’s no need to search and implement service provider-specific endpoints, parameters names, and so forth.
 Also, Everyauth stores user objects in a session, and database storage can be enabled in a `findOrCreate` callback using a promise pattern.

-**Tip** Everyauth has an e-mail and password strategy that can be used instead of the custom-built auth.
+**Tip** Everyauth has an email and password strategy that can be used instead of the custom-built auth.
 More information about it can be found in the Everyauth documentation at the [GitHub repository](https://github.com/bnoguchi/everyauth#password-authentication) (<https://github.com/bnoguchi/everyauth#password-authentication>).

 Each one of the third-party services may be different.
 You can implement them all yourself.
 But Everyauth has lots of submodules that implement exactly what OAuth flow each third-party service need.
 You simply provide credentials to submodules, configure them, and avoid any worries in regards to the details of OAuth flow(s).
 That's right, you just plug in your app secret and client ID and boom!
 You are rolling, all dandy like a candy.